oracle-livelabs/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

           If a Data Catalog instance is selected, Query Service is automatically synchronized with the Data Catalog instance.
 It synchronizes (links) the metadata in your Data Catalog instance and creates schemas that correspond to buckets in your harvested data assets.
 Query Service also creates the external tables in those schemas that correspond to the logical data entities that were harvested in the Data Catalog instance.

     * **Option 2:** If you don't want to associate an existing Data Catalog instance with this new project, keep the **Associate Data Catalog Instance** checkbox unchecked.
-For this project, uncheck this checkbox.
+For this project, we will keep it unchecked.

         ![The Associate Data Catalog Instance checkbox is unchecked.](./images/uncheck-associate-dcat-box.png " ")